1:1 Chromebook Program for Anytime, Anyplace Learning

-In the upcoming 2017-18 school year, Simsbury High School students in grades 9-12 will be assigned Chromebooks for use at home, as well as at school.
+Simsbury High School students in grades 9-12 are assigned Chromebooks for use at home, as well as at school.
 Chromebooks have been used extensively in Simsbury Public Schools for several years since we became a G Suite for Education district.
 Chromebooks have proven to be a cost effective solution for providing students with access to vetted educational online resources and tools.
 Making these resources available 24/7 allows for anytime, anywhere learning and encourages students to become responsible consumers and creators of information.
-See the procedures and information packet below for a complete description of this initiative.
+See the 1:1 Chromebook Procedures and Information Packet tab below for a complete description of this program.

-- Parents are expected to read the 1:1 informational packet prior to signing off on the insurance and Chromebook agreement forms.
+- Parents and students are expected to read the 1:1 informational packet prior to signing off on the insurance and Chromebook agreement forms.
 The Chromebook agreement sign-off will be done through PowerSchool Enrollment (formerly InfoSnap), which will open in late July.

-In order to address any questions that parents/guardians may have after reviewing the Procedures and Information Packet, informal Q & A forums will be held August 12th in the high school auditorium from 6:30-7:00 PM.
+In order to address any questions that parents/guardians may have after reviewing the Procedures and Information Packet, an informal Q & A forum will be held August 12th in the high school auditorium from 6:30-7:00 PM.

 - Chromebook and Insurance Agreement Form (bring to Forms and Photo Fair)